ahkashif/php-oops/README.md

 ### Constructors and Destructors

 Class constructor is executed whenever a new object is instantiated using the new keyword.
-Constructor is usefull when
+Constructor is used to assign(initialize) properties for the class object before it is used e.g

     class MyClass {

     }

 ## Functions